flutter/website/json.md

 It's an automated source code generator that generates the JSON serialization boilerplate for us.

-Since the serialization code is not handwritten and maintained by you anymore, you minimize the risk of having JSON serialization exceptions at runtime.
+Since the serialization code is not handwritten or maintained manually anymore, you minimize the risk of having JSON serialization exceptions at runtime.

 ### Setting up json_serializable in a project

-To include `json_serializable` in your project, you need one regular and two _dev dependencies_.
-In short, _dev dependencies_ are dependencies that are not included in our app source code.
+To include `json_serializable` in your project, you need one regular dependency, and two _dev dependencies_.
+In short, _dev dependencies_ are dependencies that are not included in our app source code&mdash;they are only used in the development environment.

 The latest versions of these required dependencies can be seen by following [the pubspec file](https://raw.githubusercontent.com/dart-lang/json_serializable/master/example/pubspec.yaml)